 At Ipswich Karate, we teach karate from a world class instructor, at an incredibly convenient location with fantastic facilities and still charge some of the lowest fees around.
 We understand the expences that families face, so our fees are family friendly.
 We do not ask anyone to sign contracts or use finance companies to direct debit your bank account as some other martial arts clubs do.

-Your first week is free.
-For this introductory week, you can wear comfortable shorts and t-shirt or track suit type of clothing.
+For this lesson, you can wear comfortable shorts and t-shirt or track suit type of clothing.

 Individual=$60 per month.

 All fees paid in advance at the beginning of each month.

 This is included in your monthly fees and includes JKA national and international membership and sports insurance for the student.

 We accept cash or direct deposit.
 Please contact us for details.

 How can I get answers to some questions that I have?